Alexander Beith: Family

 By his wife Julia Robson (d.
 25 Sept.
 1866) he had fourteen children: six sons and eight daughters.
 His eldest son, Gilbert, was member of parliament for Glasgow Central, 1885, and for Inverness Burghs, 1892-5.
 Another son, John Alexander, was a justice of the peace and closely connected for many years with philanthropic and educational work in Manchester; he died in October 1896.
 Both brothers were partners in the well-known firm of Beith, Stevenson, & Co., East India merchants, Glasgow and Manchester.

 Artistic recognition

 The Moderator and Ex Moderators of the Free Church of Scotland, Assembly; 1860.
-Pictured, from left to right, are (standing) Dr Smyth, Dr Clason, Dr Henderson, Dr Grierson, Dr N. Paterson and Dr Beith (behind); (seated) Dr Cunningham, Dr Buchanan and Dr Julius Wood.
+Pictured, from left to right, are (standing) John Smyth, Patrick Clason, James Henderson, James Grierson, Nathaniel Paterson and Beith (behind); (seated) William Cunningham, Robert Buchanan and James Julius Wood.

 Beith was photographed in 1860 at the foot of the steps to New College with several other ex-Moderators of the Free Church.

-A portrait of Dr. Beith, painted by Norman MacBeth, was presented to him by his congregation in Stirling and passed into the possession of his son Gilbert in Glasgow.
+A portrait of Beith, painted by Norman MacBeth, was presented to him by his congregation in Stirling and passed into the possession of his son Gilbert in Glasgow.

 Works

-Dr. Beith was a voluminous writer.
+Beith was a voluminous writer.
 Besides many pamphlets on public questions, he published: